antoinepetty/i2c-motor-control-over-uart/README.md

 ## Usage

+Control this program over your Arduino's UART Serial connection.

 Read a value with `[Motor number 0-127],[Command]` e.g. `0,R` which would return e.g. `3642`

 Write a value with `[Motor number 0-127],[Command],[value]` e.g. `0,S,-200`